Rashida Beal

-Rashida Marie Beal (born November 18, 1994) is an American professional soccer player who plays as a defender for FC Gintra in the moterų A lyga.
+Rashida Marie Beal (born November 18, 1994) is an American professional soccer player who plays as a defender for KuPS in the Kansallinen Liiga.

 Early years

 Rashida Marie Beal was born in Germantown, Wisconsin, United States on November 18, 1994.
 She performed track athletics in the middle school.
 She finished Germantown High School in 2013.
 She studied Psychology with minor in Neuroscience at the University of Minnesota graduating in December 2016.

 Career

 High school and college teams

 Beal played two years for Germantown High School team, and four years for North Shore United AFC.
 She played college soccer for the Minnesota Golden Gophers.
 She was named Academic All-District in 2014 and 2015 and was selected to the NSCAA Scholar All-Region (Central) in 2015.
 In November 2016, she was named a First Team Academic All-American.
 She enjoyed the champion title of the Big Ten women's soccer tournament in 2016.
 She was named the 2016 Big Ten Defender of the Year.